Topics on this page

 - Perform a thorough teeth cleaning

 Visiting our office every six months gives you the chance to ask the doctor any questions you may have about your youngster’s oral health.
-Regular exams are offered by appointment only, so please contact our practice today to schedule your child’s next dental exam and teeth cleaning.
+Regular exams are offered by appointment only, so please contact our practice today to schedule your child’s next dental exam and teeth cleaning, or book online.

 There are times when it is necessary to remove a tooth.
 Sometimes a baby tooth has misshapen or long roots that prevent it from falling out as it should, and the tooth must be removed to make way for the permanent tooth to erupt.

-At other times, a tooth may have so much decay that it puts the surrounding teeth at risk, so the doctor may recommend its removal.
+At other times, a tooth may have so much decay that it puts the surrounding teeth at risk, or can become damaged as the result of an accident or injury, so the doctor may recommend its removal.
 Infection, orthodontic correction, or problems with a wisdom tooth may also require removal of a tooth.

 Fluoride is effective in preventing cavities and tooth decay.
 It also prevents plaque from building up and hardening on the tooth’s surface.
 A fluoride treatment in our office takes just a few minutes.

 After the treatment, your child may be asked not to rinse, eat, or drink for at least 30 minutes in order to allow the teeth to absorb the fluoride.
-Depending on your child’s oral health or the doctor’s recommendation, a fluoride treatment may be required every three, six, or 12 months.
+Depending on your child’s oral health or the doctor’s recommendation, a fluoride treatment may be required every 3, 6, or 12 months.

 Sometimes, brushing is not enough, especially when it comes to those hard-to-reach spots in your child’s mouth.
 It is difficult for a toothbrush to get between the small cracks and grooves on your youngster’s teeth.